hmcts/ccpay-payments-list/README.md

 # Node.js / Angular

-1. npm i @hmcts/ccpay-payments-list
+1. RUN `npm i @hmcts/ccpay-payments-list` OR ADD this dependency "@hmcts/ccpay-payments-list": "^1.0.0" to package.json
-2. modify your build process so it copies these files to locations where they will be visible on the client-side.
+2. modify your build process so it copies the following files to a location where they are be visible on the browswer:

+- payments.js
+- imports/webcomponents-bundle.js
+- imports/json2html.js

 # Vanilla

-Copy the following files to your project:
+Download and copy the following files into your project:

+- payments.js
 - imports/webcomponents-bundle.js
 - imports/json2html.js
-- payments.js

 # How to use

  - Import the 3 scripts from the locations they are visible.
 Example:

   `<script src="../imports/webcomponents-bundle.js">`
   `</script>`

   `<script src="../imports/json2html.js">`
   `</script>`

   `<script src="../payments.js" defer>`
   `</script>`